-- or a person approved by the chief executive officer for the purpose of this section; - (b) under the Sentence Administration Act 2003 - a member of the Prisoners Review Board, the chief executive officer, a manager, a community corrections officer; or - (ii) a person, or a person within a class of persons, approved by the chief executive officer for the purpose of this section. - (6) The purposes for which the individuals set out in subsection (5) be provided with information under subsection (4) are as follows - - (a) a person set out in, or approved under subsection (5)(a) may make a request for information for the purposes of carrying out his or her functions under the Prisons Act 1981; - (b) a person set out in, or approved under, subsection (5)(b) may make a request for information for the purposes of carrying out his or her functions under the Sentence Administration Act 2003. - (7) Despite this section, the Minister may, from time to time, approve - circumstances in which information relating to a young (a) person may be disclosed under this Act, to a person or class of persons in another Commonwealth, State, Territory or overseas government department or agency; and - (b) the purposes for which that information may be used.

-(8) A person who uses information received under this section for any purpose other than a purpose for which he or she is authorised under this section commits an offence.
+- (b) under the Sentence Administration Act 2003 - (i) a member of the Prisoners Review Board, the chief executive officer, a manager, a community corrections officer; or - (ii) a person, or a person within a class of persons, approved by the chief executive officer for the purpose of this section. - (6) The purposes for which the individuals set out in subsection (5) be provided with information under subsection (4) are as follows - (a) a person set out in, or approved under subsection (5)(a) may make a request for information for the purposes of carrying out his or her functions under the Prisons Act 1981; - (b) a person set out in, or approved under, subsection (5)(b) may make a request for information for the purposes of carrying out his or her functions under the Sentence Administration Act 2003. - (7) Despite this section, the Minister may, from time to time, approve - (a) circumstances in which information relating to a young person may be disclosed under this Act, to a person or class of persons in another Commonwealth, State, Territory or overseas government department or agency; and - (b) the purposes for which that information may be used. - (8) A person who uses information received under this section for any purpose other than a purpose for which he or she is authorised under this section commits an offence.